jorydotcom/learn.jquery.com/page/events/handling-events.md

 });
 ```

-#### <a name="multiple-events-one-handler">Many events, but only one event handler</a>
+### Many Events, One Event Handler

-Suppose you want to trigger the same event whenever the mouse hovers over or leaves
-the selected elements.
-The best practice for this is to use "mouseenter mouseleave".
-Note the difference between this and the next example.
+Suppose you want to trigger the same event whenever the mouse hovers over or leaves the selected elements.
+The best practice for this is to use "mouseenter mouseleave."
+Note the difference between this and the next example:

 ```
 // When a user focuses on or changes any input element, we expect a console message